brgl/libgpiod/README.md

 This is a pretty standard autotools project.
 It does not depend on any libraries other than the standard C library with GNU extensions.

+The autoconf version needed to compile the project is 2.61.

 Recent (as in >= v4.7) kernel headers are also required for the GPIO user API definitions.